lindehaven/CP-M/le/readme.txt

     probably be too low in a real CP/M environment with a Zilog Z80 or Intel Intel 8080 CPU running at a few MHz.

+    NOTE!
+If ^S is pressed repeatedly then screen output may pause.
+          Press ^Q once to unpause.

 Screen Layout -----------------------------------------------------------------

-    The first row on top of the screen is called the status line.
+    The first row on top of the screen is called the status row.
     It displays:

     *   F   which file that is being edited